 Rome is a city where time and progress sometimes appear frozen due to the abundance of historical buildings.
 The old palazzos in Rome that were originally built for nobles and aristocrats are now the new luxury boutique hotel accommodation in the Italian capital.
+Check out our selection of the best boutique hotels in Rome.

 Best Areas to Stay in Rome